terraform-aviatrix-modules/terraform-aviatrix-gcp-transit-firenet/README.md

 # Aviatrix Transit Firenet for GCP

 ### Description
-This module deploys 4 VPCs (Transit Firenet, Management, Egress and LAN), Aviatrix transit gateways (HA), and firewall instances.
+In the default state, this module deploys 4 VPCs (Transit Firenet, Management, Egress and LAN), Aviatrix transit gateways (HA), and firewall instances.
+Optionally, it can deploy only Transit and/or add BGPoverLAN interfaces and VPCs.
+Existing BGP and Transit VPCs can be reused.

 ### Compatibility
 Module version | Terraform version | Controller version | Terraform provider version